drfknoble/tensorflow_projects/visualising_a_graph/README.md

 # Usage

-To run the main.py script, browse to visualisation directory and run the following command in a command line window:
+To run the main.py script, browse to visualising_a_graph directory and run the following command in a command line window:

     python main.py